-In this project we are working together with Professor Kate Webster from La Trobe University, our long time research associate and advisor, and prospectively documenting a range of demographic, physical, social, psychological, biochemical, genetic, haematological and radiological factors in a large cohort of patients undergoing anterior cruciate ligament (ACL) reconstruction and to evaluate their influence on the three outcomes.
-The whole project is designed to involve 600 participants with 10-year follow-up.
+In this project, we are working together with Professor Kate Webster from La Trobe University, our long time research associate and advisor, and prospectively documenting a range of demographic, physical, social, psychological, biochemical, genetic, hematological, and radiological factors in a large cohort of patients undergoing anterior cruciate ligament (ACL) reconstruction and to evaluate their influence on the three outcomes.
+The whole project is designed to involve 600 participants with a 10-year follow-up.

-To our knowledge, our overall program is the first to prospectively evaluate such a large cohort of patients undergoing ACL reconstruction with such a diverse spectrum of clinically important baseline measures including, in particular, MRI based measurement of articular cartilage volume, long leg weight bearing X-rays to measure limb alignment, biochemical, genetic and haematological variables, strength and balance, and precise biomechanical analysis of movement.
+To our knowledge, our overall program is the first to prospectively evaluate such a large cohort of patients undergoing ACL reconstruction with such a diverse spectrum of clinically important baseline measures including, in particular, MRI based measurement of articular cartilage volume, long leg weight-bearing X-rays to measure limb alignment, biochemical, genetic and hematological variables, strength and balance, and precise biomechanical analysis of movement.

 Balance and Function after ACL Reconstruction

-Under the guidance of Dr Ross Clark from Australian Catholic University we have evaluated a large group of patients using the Wii balance platform to measure their balance one year after ACL reconstruction.
-We are using this data to see how balance relates to overall function and return to sport.
+Under the guidance of Dr. Ross Clark from Australian Catholic University, we have evaluated a large group of patients using the Wii balance platform to measure their balance one year after ACL reconstruction.
+We are using this data to see how balance relates to the overall function and return to sport.

 BrainGYM: Get Ready to Play